zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/03_actors_communication/readme.md

 The `ChatAgent` delegates message processing to the `ResponseAgent`, which uses memory from the `MemoryAgentActor` to generate context-aware responses.
 The `MemoryAgentActor` updates memory based on `ConversationUpdated` events from the `user-chat` pub/sub topic.
 You’ll learn dynamic actor creation, actor proxies, fault isolation, and event-driven memory management, advancing your skills in building scalable, modular AI agents.

-Challenge: Here we will mock the ai workflow and as a challenge project you will integrate openai agents sdk as agentic engine.

 ## Overview

 The **actors communication** step enhances the Step 2 `ChatAgent` by introducing actor-to-actor communication and memory management.
 You’ll implement: